 - If you have already created distance banding videos that have been shared across social media, we are happy for you to use them in your programme.

 - Each band will be offered the services of a Cory Band Mentor to guide them through the process, advising on everything from programme creation and recording a video, to performing your parts to maximum potential.
 This is an optional component, so please indicate your desire to take up this offer or not so we can assess supply and demand.

 - Videos will be required to be submitted by midnight on 4th September 2020.
 They will need to be 1080p quality and ‘ready to play’.
 We are unfortunately unable to offer video editing services.
 Full technical specifications, tips and an upload area will be made available upon confirmation of your place.

 - Each section will be broadcast and judged separately

-- Adjudication will be open, and judged by Cory personnel, including Philip Harper.
+- Adjudication will be open, and judged by Cory personnel.
 We plan on having some live comments immediately after each band from the panel with their initial thoughts, and bands will be judged on:

 - Quality of Performance

 - There will be Special Awards in each section as follows:

 - Instrumental awards for every section including percussion

 - Welsh Theme Award for the band which includes the best Welsh music, composer or arranger (optional)